LLNL/conduit/src/docs/sphinx/building.rst

 We call these initial-cache files *host-config* files, since we typically create a file for each platform or specific hosts if necessary.

 The ``config-build.sh`` script uses your machine's hostname, the SYS_TYPE environment variable, and your platform name (via *uname*) to look for an existing host config file in the ``host-configs`` directory at the root of the conduit repo.
-If found, passes the host config file to CMake via the `-C` command line option.
+If found, it passes the host config file to CMake via the `-C` command line option.

 .. code:: bash